VatsalJagani/splunk-app-action/README.md

 * If you are developer and want to contribute to this project, please submit a Pull Request.
 * If you find a bug or have a request for enhancement, create a Github Issue in this project.
 * If you wish to share Feedback or success story, please add comment in [this issue](https://github.com/VatsalJagani/splunk-app-action/issues/19).

+# TODO - Add in all files that this file is managed by this action along with Github link, if need to modify create PR to GitHub action for any enhancement.